kap8416/Hormone-PSTVdStress-Tomato-Responses/README.md

 ## ✨ Citation
 If you use this repository or code, please cite:
-> Aviña-Padilla K., Zambada O., Hernández L., Barrios M. **Hormone Master Regulators Under PSTVd Stress: A Phylogenomic and Network View in Solanaceae.** (2025).
+> Aviña-Padilla K., et al. **Hormone Master Regulators Under PSTVd Stress: A Phylogenomic and Network View in Solanaceae.** (2025).